GenericMappingTools/2020-unavco-course/basics/README.md

 gmt clear sessions
 ```

+**Breakout Room Tasks**

+* Make a map of your country based on our Italy example
+* Make a 2x2 subset plot of 4 global projections

 **Products**

 This session may build one or more scripts.
 We are doing this together live but if you need to